Saxbys Partners with the University of Pittsburgh to Introduce Two Experiential Learning Cafes

 Saxbys will partner directly with Pitt’s College of Business Administration (Pitt Business) and will employ two undergraduate business students each semester as Student Cafe Executive Officers (SCEOs).
 The SCEOs will exclusively run and manage all aspects of their cafe including team development, community outreach initiatives, and cafe financial reports.
 Each SCEO will earn competitive wages, bonus opportunities and a full semester of college credit throughout their tenure, gathering invaluable experience along the way.
 The cafes will be staffed entirely by Pitt students.

-The new cafes are part of a network of Saxbys’ pioneering Experiential Learning Program holding residence in institutions like Penn State, Temple and Drexel universities, designed to embolden the next generation of changemakers by providing undergraduates with entrepreneurial opportunities as a supplement to traditional classroom learning.
+The new cafes are part of a network of Saxbys’ pioneering Experiential Learning Platform holding residence in institutions like Penn State, Temple and Drexel universities, designed to embolden the next generation of changemakers by providing undergraduates with entrepreneurial opportunities as a supplement to traditional classroom learning.

 “For 233 years, the University of Pittsburgh has been a leader in higher education, providing opportunities to their students and faculty,” said Saxbys Founder and CEO Nick Bayer.
-“As such, it’s a tremendous honor to partner with the University of Pittsburgh to bring our innovative Experiential Learning Program to campus and add to the long tradition of academic excellence.”
+“As such, it’s a tremendous honor to partner with the University of Pittsburgh to bring our innovative Experiential Learning Platform to campus and add to the long tradition of academic excellence.”

 “At Pitt Business, we take our students from the classroom, to the city, to the world, and believe that real-world experience is the best teacher.
 The Saxbys partnership is a great way to enable students to put what they learn in classrooms into practice in an integrative context,” said Arjang A. Assad, Henry E. Haller Jr. Dean of the Joseph M. Katz Graduate School of Business and College of Business Administration.
 “The two Pitt Business SCEOs will work together with their peers from various majors to develop skills and promote teamwork to help them succeed in the future.”